brianhabana/California_Real_Estate_Analysis/README.md

 Minimizing investment risk in potential real estate investment and maximizing return on investment.

 How will app do that?
+Visual dashboard where the user can view the market they are interested in and choose the properties they are interested in.

 ----

 What are your data sources?
+zillow api

 idea of division of labor?
+each partner will contribute an analysis on a market.

 USER STORY